vvignesh17/List-of-all-Research-Internship-Program-for-IIT-and-NITs/README.md

    * Air fare: 1500 CAD
    * Visa: 155 CAD + Health Insurance
    * Accommodation: 30 Daily (30*84 = 2520)
-   *** Notice: If you got selected for Mitacs Globlink Insternship, you will be directly Eligible for Globalink Graduate Fellowship for        Masters in Canada
+  ####  *** Notice: If you got selected for Mitacs Globlink Insternship, you will be directly Eligible for Globalink Graduate Fellowship for        Masters in Canada
    #### Deadline: 18 September

 ### 2. [DAAD Wise Scholarship](https://www.daad.de/deutschland/stipendium/datenbank/en/15342-you-are-interested-in-a-daad-scholarship/), for research positions in Germany
-#### Eligibility : CGPA>=9.5-9.6
+#### Eligibility : CGPA>=9.5-9.
+* For this the student should have acceptance letter from German Professor
 * stipend: EUR 750 per month
 * Airfare: EUR 1075
   #### Deadline: October 15